icescrum/iceScrum-docker/icescrum/README.md

 iceScrum is an open-minded and expert agile project management tool based on the Scrum methodology: https://www.icescrum.com/features/.

-__The R6 version of iceScrum will be deprecated soon.
-Use the R6 image only to upgrade an existing installation and prepare it for the migration to iceScrum v7.__ To migrate, follow this documentation: https://www.icescrum.com/documentation/migration-standalone/.

 Tags:
 - iceScrum 7.46: `latest`
-- iceScrum R6#14.14: `R6` (documentation: https://github.com/icescrum/iceScrum-docker/blob/R6/icescrum/README.md)
+- iceScrum R6#14.14: `R6` (__deprecated__, documentation: https://github.com/icescrum/iceScrum-docker/blob/R6/icescrum/README.md)

+The `R6` version of iceScrum is deprecated, use it only to prepare an existing installation for the migration to iceScrum v7.
+To migrate, follow this documentation: https://www.icescrum.com/documentation/migration-standalone/.

 ## iceScrum URL